Key features of Cloudera Data Warehouse Public Cloud

 Your Database Catalogs and Virtual Warehouses automatically inherit the same security restrictions that are applicable to your CDP environment.
 There is no need to specify the security setup again for each Database Catalog or Virtual Warehouse.
-A link to information about security in CDP is provided at the bottom of this page.
+For more information, see CDP identity management.
 It discusses integration with Apache Knox and your LDAP provider which uses FreeIPA Identity Management.

 The following security controls are inherited from your CDP environment: